Natural green wall brings smiles for elderly residents10 November 2017

 Creating a happy environment

 So far, it is not only the researcher Hermans who is happy with the results.
-The positive effects on the residents’ demeanour is clear to see – and those in management of the care home agree.
+The positive effects on the residents’ demeanour are clear to see – and those in management of the care home agree.
 Director Rick Hogenboom states: “Some of our residents spend a lot of the day sitting in one place, so making their view an enriched one is really important.
 Bringing nature indoors and encouraging its enjoyment, seeing its growth improves our residents’ outlook.
-It’s the perfect backdrop to life for those in their later years.”
+It’s the perfect backdrop to live for those in their later years.”

-For the Original article in Dutch click here – Hans Brok
+For the original article in Dutch click here – Hans Brok